Juvenile Defense Attorney

 In Colorado, people who are younger than 18 years old are generally considered to be juveniles in the eyes of the law.
-This typically means that juveniles go through a separate court system and face different charges and penalties in the event they are accused or convicted of a criminal offense.
+Basically, juveniles go through a separate court system and face different charges and penalties if they are accused or convicted of a crime

 However, in some juvenile crimes cases, juveniles charged as adults may: